Pomade vs. Gel vs. Wax – Which Is Best For Your Hairstyle?

 As a youngster, I thought the math was simple: More strength equals more control.
 Using a super-strong hair styling product would help me achieve the exact hairstyle I wanted.
 Or so I thought.

 Truth be told, it was never the case, as there were always downsides.
-My hair appeared oily, unnatural, it was stiff as a rock to touch, washing out product was a pain, it was way too shiny, and so on..
+My hair appeared oily, unnatural, it was stiff as a rock to touch, washing out the product was a pain, it was way too shiny, and so on.

 To help you figure out what to try next, let’s break down the differences between pomade vs wax, pomade vs gel, and gel vs wax.
 Because while it might seem like they serve one purpose: Styling hair, there’s actually way more to it.

-When it comes to water-based vs petroleum, water-based has less shine and a stiffer finished, but it’s more versatile.
-Petroleum based pomade on the other hand, is real grease.
+When it comes to water-based vs. petroleum, water-based has less shine and a stiffer finish but is more versatile.
+Petroleum-based pomade, on the other hand, is real grease.
 This means a higher shine and stronger hold.

-No matter which you go with, here’s the key things to know about pomade:
+No matter which you go with these are the key things to know about pomade: